 Based on the lack of a treaty as described above, U.S. investors may not be able to enforce against us or directors, executive officers or certain experts named herein who are residents of or possessing assets in the Netherlands, Germany, or other countries other than the United States any judgements obtained in U.S. courts in civil and commercial matters, including judgements under the U.S. federal securities laws.

-2.2.7 General Risk Factors
+General Risk Factors

-COVID-19 has adversely impacted, and could continue to impact, our business, including our supply chain, clinical trials and commercialization of our product candidates.1
+The COVID-19 pandemic has adversely impacted, and could continue to adversely impact, our business, including our ongoing and planned clinical trials and preclinical research